How to repurpose an orange outdated armoire into a beautiful rustic cabinet by removing the doors and painting!

 He also built two wooden storage shelves to go inside the cabinet using plywood and cutting it down to size.
 (Eeeek, I forgot to take a picture ughhh!)

 I put the strips aside to dry overnight and started prepping my cabinet.
 The cabinet was cleaned with my vinegar and water solution, making sure to allow the cabinet to dry for an hour.

-The next day, I applied one coat of Polycrylic to the entire piece and the shelving pieces.
+The next day, I applied one coat of Polycrylic to the entire armoire and the shelving pieces.
 I also gave the wood strips one coat.
 After allowing it to dry for a day, we inserted the shelving pieces using the same clips that came with the cabinet.

 Now, this is my favorite part.
 Distressing.
 I just love the way it makes a piece look worn.
 I used 220 grit sandpaper and went to town.
 There is not a wrong or right.
 I distressed heavily around the edges and drawer edges where normal wear and tear would occur.
 I also distressed the sides of the cabinet as well.